NicHub/stewart-platform-esp32/README.md

 ## ABSTRACT

-This is an ESP32 implementation of a six degrees of freedom hexapod — also called _Stewart Platform_, _Gough-Stewart Platform_ or _Parallel manipulator_.
+This is an ESP32 implementation of a six-degree-of-freedom hexapod — also called _Stewart Platform_, _Gough-Stewart Platform_ or _Parallel manipulator_.
 The actuators are PWM rotary servo motors and the program is written in _Arduino C_ compiled with [_PlatformIO_](https://platformio.org/).
 This project is done in the frame of the _P19 project_ at the [Microclub](https://microclub.ch).